cs2103aug2014-w09-2j/main/README.md

   - delete~task number
   - The task number can be viewed through the display command

-3. Display
-  - display

-4. Update
+3. Update
   - update~index~indicator~new info

-5. Clear
+4. Clear
   - clear
   - Clears all data

-6. Exit
+5. Exit
   - exit
   - This exits the program